csound-flossmanual/csound-floss/book/14-c-amplitude-and-pitch-tracking.md

 ![](../resources/images/14-c-rms.png)

-Its method of averaging uses filtering rather than simply taking a mean of a buffer of amplitude values.&nbsp;
+Its method of averaging uses filtering rather than simply taking a mean of a buffer of amplitude values.
 [rms](https://csound.com/docs/manual/rms.html) allows us to set the cutoff frequency (kCf) of its internal filter: